Crossword-Web-App/crossword-spa/README.md

 ## Recent Updates (9.27.2018)

-- Partially optimized for mobile.
-Mobile-first experience coming soon
+- Partially optimized for mobile (most major phone/tablet viewports supported; mobile-first experience coming soon)
 - Sign in with your Google Account to save your progress and record your time
 - Return to unfinished puzzles or find a new puzzle to play in the Browse tab